 Most studies involving melatonin have yielded good results, but melatonin may still not be for everyone.
 Here’s what the research says.

-Melatonin supplements sleep benefits: what the research says
+Benefits of Melatonin supplements for sleep: what the research says

 Most of the available melatonin research has been done on adults.
 (Considering that adults suffer from sleep problems more often than kids do, this is understandable!)

-Several groups may experience especially good results from melatonin melatonin supplements.
+Several groups may experience especially good results from melatonin supplements.
 These groups include:

 - Those with delayed sleep-wake phase disorder (DSWPD)